Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-widget-real2comp.rst

 Design Notes
 ~~~~~~~~~~~~

 The widget_real2complex library element converts real to complex or complex to real.
-An example of its use is that it can be used to enable real-only FFT operation despite the fact that the FFT currently supports only complex data types.
+An example of its use is that it can be used to enable real-only FFT operations despite the fact that the FFT currently supports only complex data types.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Code Example including constraints
+Code Example Including Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following code example shows how the widget_real2complex graph class may be used within a user super-graph, including how to set the runtime<ratio> of internal kernels.
+The following code example shows how the widget_real2complex graph class can be used within a user super-graph, including how to set the runtime<ratio> of internal kernels.
 This example shows the widget configured to convert a window of int16 samples to cint16 samples.

 .. literalinclude:: ../../../../L2/examples/docs_examples/test_widg_r2c.hpp
     :language: cpp